24 Sales Email Templates to Boost Responses Instantly

 20. Mention Competitors

-To surpass your competitors, you must know their value proposition better than yours.
+To surpass your competitors, you must know their value proposition as well as yours.
 Mentioning a competitor in a sales email is a common occurrence.
 However, it can sometimes backfire.
 So, if you put your brand above theirs, be sure to do it in a noninvasive and knowledgeable way.

 Sales Introduction Email Best Practices